 Initial deliveries were in 2009; the first Mi-28N squadron was declared operational in 2010.
-Russian forces are headed for a fleet of 100 machines, the majority of which have been delivered.
-Kenya is obtaining 16 "Mi-28NE" export machines, and Iraq is obtaining 40; Algeria and Venezuela are also obtaining the Mi-28NE.
+Russian forces envision a fleet of 100 machines.
+Kenya has obtained 16 "Mi-28NE" export machines, while Iraq has obtained a total 40 Mi-28NE and Mi-35M machines, the breakdown is unclear; Algeria and Venezuela have also acquired the Mi-28NE.
 In 2013, Rostvertol introduced a dual-control trainer, the "Mi-28UB", with features such as a larger instructor's cockpit and canopy, plus new crashworthy seats.
 It is fully combat-capable.BACK_TO_TOP

 * The US Army first got their hands on a Hind-D gunship in the mid-1980s, before the fall of the USSR.
 An Army helicopter pilot, Chief Warrant Officer Jeff Stayton, was assigned to figure out how to fly the thing, assisted only by a translation of the instruction manual.
 Stayton was impressed by the size of the beast -- it was three times heavier than a Cobra -- and also by its solid cockpit armor.
 The armor glass was so thick that it was almost as tough as armor plate, and the cockpit view was excellent.
 Experience with the machine showed that it was a very good example of Soviet design philosophy, being "tractor tough", much more reliable and easy to maintain under field conditions than any American helicopter.